Vici37/cr-image/README.md

 This shard aims to provide feature rich image processing abilities, both for the purpose of image manipulation as well as feature / information extraction from those images.

-The code here takes imense inspiration from [Pluto](https://github.com/phenopolis/pluto) and [Stumpy](https://github.com/stumpycr/stumpy_core), with an eventual goal to be able to convert between images of this and those libraries.
+The code here originated as a fork from [Pluto](https://github.com/phenopolis/pluto) and further takes inspiration from [Stumpy](https://github.com/stumpycr/stumpy_core), and support converting to and from both of those libraries.

 All sample images used are from [Unsplash](https://unsplash.com/).